Working range

 Each instrument used in analytical chemistry has a useful working range.
 This is the range of concentration (or mass) that can be adequately determined by the instrument, where the instrument provides a useful signal that can be related to the concentration of the analyte.

 All instruments have an upper and a lower working limit.
 Concentrations below the working limit do not provide enough signal to be useful, and concentrations above the working limit provide too much signal to be useful.
-When calibrating an instrument for use, the experimenter must be familiar with both the lower and upper working range of the chosen instrument.
+When calibrating an instrument for use, the experimenter must be familiar with both the lower and upper working range of the chosen instrument; results obtained from a sample of concentration outside the working range are often statistically uncertain.